The information on this page applies to SDA providers. If you are an SDA resident, view What you and your provider need to do.

 - addressing complaints about the SDA.

-Under Victorian rental laws, you have the same obligations and rights as a landlord.
+Under Victorian rental laws, you have the same obligations and rights as a rental provider.
 For more information, view Renting.

 Registering as an SDA provider

 Anyone who owns or manages an SDA can register with the NDIS to be an SDA provider.
 This includes:

 - people with a disability